Zephynyah/zeph-stigman/docs/deployment/nginx.md

 !!! success annotate "Summary"
     In these procedures, on a RHEL 7/8 distributions, you have:

-    * Installed Nginx
+    * Installed and enabled Nginx
     * Enabled HTTPS SSL support on Nginx
+    * Created PKI directory for Keys and Certificates
+    * Generated SSL CA Keys and Certificates
-    * Generated SSL Keys and Certificates
+    * Generated SSL Server Keys and Certificates
     * Opened HTTPS and HTTP ports (443 and 80)